stanfordjournalism/search-script-scrape/README.md

     $ cd search-script-scrape
     $ python3 scripts/1.py

 I leave it to you and Google to figure out how to run Python 3 on your own system.
 FWIW, I was using the [Python 3.4.3 provided by the Anaconda 2.2.0 installer for OS X](http://continuum.io/downloads#py34).
 The most common third-party libraries used are [Requests](http://www.python-requests.org/en/latest/) for downloading the files and [lxml for HTML parsing](http://lxml.de/).
+For getting text from PDFs, such as for script #50, you'll need pdftotext, which can be downloaded [here](https://www.bluem.net/en/mac/packages/).

 ## Expanding on these scripts